jimliu01/kg-twitter-hate-crimes/README.md

 ## Structure of the Repository

-- `data` contains information about our two primary sources of data: Tweets and FBI Hate Crime Data.
+- `/data/` contains information about our two primary sources of data: Tweets and FBI Hate Crime Data.
-- `KG` contains notebooks used to construct and analyze the knowledge graph.
+- `/KG/` contains notebooks used to construct and analyze the knowledge graph.
 Also includes saved triples for each group.
-- `user network` contains notebooks used to construct and analyze user networks.
+- `/user network/` contains notebooks used to construct and analyze user networks.
 Also includes code for visualizations and further work on user communities.